Project-Genoa/Project-Earth-Setup/README.md

 4. When prompted, select the installation directory and the jackcaver API release file you downloaded
 5. The script will now install and setup Project Earth for you

-Note: You need Java 8 and .NET 5.0 installed also, this script is optimized for Windows, it has not been tested on other platforms
+Note: You need Java 8 and .NET 5.0 installed<br/>
+also, this script is optimized for Windows, it has not been tested on other platforms